net-engine/terrain/README.md

 1. Install Node.js (this will install npm).
 2. Run `npm install`.
-3. Run `guard` this will launch the guard server which watches your scss doucments for changes.
+3. Run `grunt` this will launch the grunt server which watches your scss doucments for changes.
 When it sees changes it updates the .css files.

 ## Style tasks